oaartsen/Rocket-Escape/README.md

 # Rocket-Escape
-Unity project of a prototype of a game made for learning purposes
+This is a Unity project of a prototype of a game made for learning purposes